liesenf/andreasliesenfeld.github.io/action-formation-models.md

 Generally speaking, the developement of speech technology in this area is guided by the following principles (Gillis et al. 2009):

-problem reduction: a task is decomposed into a number of simpler substasks which can be further decomposed until subtasks are distinguished which can directly be modeled and implemented.
+<i>problem reduction<\i>: a task is decomposed into a number of simpler substasks which can be further decomposed until subtasks are distinguished which can directly be modeled and implemented.

-modularity: the program achieving a task is divided into different modules, often corresponding to major substasks, which are more or less autonomous, specialized information processors.
+<i>modularity<\i>: the program achieving a task is divided into different modules, often corresponding to major substasks, which are more or less autonomous, specialized information processors.

-formalization: Within each module, a formalism is designed that puts together the necessary knowledge and methods needed for that module to accomplish its task.
+<i>formalization<\i>: Within each module, a formalism is designed that puts together the necessary knowledge and methods needed for that module to accomplish its task.
 The respective formalism needs to capture the representation and manipulation of the specific slice of knowledge, i.e. it provides a bridge between theory and implementation.
 Such formalizations provide the means with which the necessary knowledge is organized in a certain way.
 However, this necessary step of (re)organizing the data is often problematic for a number of theoretical reasons (see section "On reductionism").
 Formalization ultimately provides a means to enable inference for how the data can be used to solve the task at hand, either through 'procedual formal models' that enable direct inference based on specific instances or through 'declarative formal models' that exhibit a larger degree of separation between knowledge representation and inference aspects of a problem.
 Formalisms represent linguistic knowledge in various forms.
 In the area of grammar and linguistic structure the often take the form of state-space search models, logic-based or rule-based formalizations.
 In semantics the may come in form of graph-based representations such as semantic networks and frames (see section "framenets and constructicons").

+As for dialog systems, the task of interpreting and generating natual language is usually decomposed into various subtasks tied to 'linguistic units', i.e. phoneme, word, turn (or sentence) and discourse.

 ### Theory testing: Computational modeling as new approach to solve old problems